MICHAEL J. CLARK:

 Rebirth: Rib-Earth (think of Eve).

-Capitalism: Cup of Tall Lesions.
+Capitalism: Cup of Tall Illusions.

 Communism: Common Nauseum.